Digital is in. And digital onboarding is just one of many processes that companies are adopting to keep up with the new online business environment.

 Mobile apps are a valuable supplementary tool for remote onboarding, especially because they are easy to access for customers with a mobile phone.
 It also gives customers an alternate way to become familiar with your product if they prefer using a handheld device over a desktop.

 Using mobile apps also ensures that customers have access to onboarding materials regardless of where they are.
 If they have a question during their process, they can simply open the app and search for a solution.

-In terms of content, digital onboarding is not so different from in-person and on-site onboarding.
+In terms of content, digital onboarding is not so different from in-person and hybrid onboarding.
 You still work to ensure your customers can be as successful as possible with your products, but the process is simply more automated and self-guided than it would be on-site.